sciZer0/newdiscoveries/a/README.md

    numbers about “free-falling“ through<br>
    well-known experiments</i>

-So what is Work in the vision of "official" science?
+So what is Work in the vision of official science?

 "Official" science says that while the free-falling of the 20 kg object, during every second, the Universe (Big Organism) is doing Work by Gravitational Force (Invisible Hand), pushing the 20 kg object downwards.

 And I absolutely agree with this above.

-But I don’t agree with the "official" formula by which "official" science calculates Work:
+But I don’t agree with the official formula by which official science calculates Work:

 W = F * D